directionless/trac-to-github/README.markdown

 horrible mess, and the ruby 1.9 transition didn't help.
 So I added iconf to convert everything into ascii and called it a day.

+NOTE: I'm only converting the body text to ascii.
+I didn't have non-ascii in titles/summaries/commit messages

 # Format Conversion #

 I wish this was simpler.